CliftonStrengths for Organizations

 Create bold leaders in your organization.
 Can your leaders communicate what they do, what their leadership identity is and how their talents help them succeed?
 Fewer than two in 10 employees strongly agree that the leadership of their organization communicates effectively with the rest of the organization.
 Help your leaders discover their natural talents through 360 feedback, leadership competencies, executive coaching, leadership workshops and more.

 Strong teams are a vital asset.
 When team members come together to reach a goal, they are more likely to achieve it.
 It's a simple idea, but what's not simple is getting your teams to work together in a hybrid or matrixed environment.
 You know your team members better than anyone.
 But do you know why they do what they do, what motivates them or when they're at their best?
 Our role-specific CliftonStrengths reports are just one way you can help your team members use their strengths to succeed.
-Learn more about the CliftonStrengths for Managers and CliftonStrengths for Sales reports.
+Learn more about role-based reports and other CliftonStrengths report options.

 Better business outcomes begin with the individual.
 Individuals who know their strengths work together to form better partnerships, and more thoughtful partnerships create stronger teams.
 Help each employee answer the question, "Who am I?" and discover what they do best -- because when an employee uses their strengths every day, they are six times more likely to be engaged in their job.
 Engaged employees are happier employees, and happier employees are better for your business.